Enhance Your Capabilities as an Educator

 Gain the Right Skills for the Education Career You Want

 The online Master of Arts in Education program from Lindenwood University delivers the skills you need to make a difference in education and land a variety of rewarding positions within the field.
-The program allows you to choose between four concentrations and certificate programs, including the curriculum and instruction concentration.
+The program allows you to choose between five concentrations and certificate programs, including the curriculum and instruction concentration.

 By choosing the Curriculum and Instruction Master’s in Education option, you’ll customize the program by choosing 18 credit hours of education courses.
 Strengthen your classroom teaching skills and build expertise to advance your career into instructional coaching or teacher leader positions.